CodeVibranium/Notes/Database/Database.md

 > `SELECT username,contents FROM users,JOIN comments users.id=comments.user_id`

-- frist FROM users will run
+- First FROM users will run
 - then another table will be joined with users
 - a condition users.id= comments.id
 - from result give only username and content